czhang96/draw/README.md

   - Score is kept
   - Individual Lobbies allowing different groups of individuals to play together
   - Multiple Colours and Thicknesses for drawing
+  - Friends can join your game while its in session

 Future features:
   - More game logic